-Parks and Recreation Master Parks, Recreation, and The Parks and Recreation Master Plan gouldes open space Plan Community Services and recreational planning within the City, including Commented [SN1]: QUESTION FOR CITY: Is there Department park/recreation facilities and the use of CCUSD facilities. more recent plan from the 2009 iteration?
+Parks and Recreation Master Parks, Recreation, and Community Services The Parks and Recreation Master Plan gGuides open space and recreational planning within the City, including riaii Department park/recreation facilities and the use of CCUSD facilities.
 Mitigation actions can be implemented in coordination with park/recreation projects and facilities improvements identified in the Parks and Recreation Master Plan.
-Water Conservation Plan Public Works Department, in The Water Conservation Plan e Establishes a plan for the City Commented [SN2]: OUESTION FOR CITY: Is the cooperation with Parks, to achieve targeted water reductions in City facilities and more recent plan from the 2015/16 iteration?
-Recreation, and Community guides residents to adhere to mandatory water use (), Services Department restrictions in order to respond to continuous drought conditions and resulting potable water shortage in California.
+Water Conservation Plan Public Works Department, in The Water Conservation Plan e Establishes a plan for the City cooperation with Parks, Recreation, and Community Services Department to achieve targeted water reductions in City facilities and guides residents to adhere to mandatory water use restrictions in order to respond to continuous drought conditions and resulting potable water shortage in California.
 The tools and strategies of the Water Conservation Plan can be used to develop MJHMP drought mitigation actions.
 Urban Forest Master Plan Public Works Department The Urban Forest Master Plan dDesignates tree species for public street parkways and medians, including the use of drought-tolerant species that have low maintenance needs.
-City trees are continually maintained with trimming occurring once every three to four yearsAlso provides for the long- term management of the urban forest through tree planting, preservation, and maintenance.
+City trees are continually maintained with trimming occurring once every three to four years. -Also provides for the long-term management of the urban forest through tree planting, preservation, and maintenance.
 The plan is designed to support Culver City's environmental goals in regards to stormwater management and carbon sequestration; it also envisions increased shade for pedestrians and motorists, improved air quality, and increased opportunity for healthy recreation.
 Mitigation actions, specifically those related to landscaping and stormwater management can be implemented in coordination with the designations of the Urban Forest Master Plan.